katzer/cordova-plugin-background-mode/README.md

 ```

 ### Get informed when the background mode could not been activated
-The `backgroundMode.onfailure` interface can be used to get notified when the background mode could not been activated.
+The `backgroundMode.onfailure` interface can be used to get notified when the background mode could not be activated (Android/iOS) or enabled (Windows 10).

 The listener has to be a function and takes the following arguments:
  - errorCode: Error code which describes the error